15 In-Flight Catering Tips for International Aircraft Operating to the United StatesNovember 19, 2014 by Jennifer Walton

 15. Most importantly: Plan ahead!
 Almost all problems can be solved with thorough communication.

-If you have any questions about this article or about in-flight catering in the United States, contact me at firstname.lastname@example.org.
+If you have any questions about in-flight catering in the United States, contact email@example.com.